-Tips on how to write a personal statement that impresses recruiters
+Tips on how to write a personal statement for a CV

-Lots ofpeople freak out when thinking about their personal profile, because it’s the bit of their CV where they have to “think” the most.
+Many people freak out when thinking about their personal profile because it’s the bit of their CV where they have to “think” the most.
 We have good news - there’s a straightforward approach to writing a personal statement that ensures you include all the best bits of your career and make the right impression!

-Where the experience section of a CV shows what the applicant has done, and the skills section of a CV shows what an applicant has, the personal statement gives the hiring manager insight into who the applicant is.
-For example, in addition to listing “data analysis” in the skills section, the applicant might be described as “data-driven” in their personal statement.
+The experience section of a CV shows what the applicant has done in past roles.
+The skills section of a CV shows what an applicant has.
+Then, your personal statement gives the hiring manager insight into who the applicant is.
+For example, in addition to listing “data analysis” in the skills section, the applicant might be described as “data-driven” in their statement.